|

 particular emphasis on seeing ourselves in the lives of the holy and

-praise, scripture, song and prayer.
-It has something of a pageant quality to
+with praise, scripture, song and prayer.
+It has something of a pageant

-it, in that people are encouraged to come costumed as their favorite saint
+quality to it, in that people are encouraged to come costumed as their favorite

-saints, there are two lessons that can be read by one or two Lay Readers.
-A
+costumed saints, there are two lessons that can be read by one or two Lay

-separate person might also do the Leader (L) parts of the worship sections, or
+Readers.
+A separate person might also do the Leader (L) parts of the

 Conference ELCA, along with a few other of their favorites, for their Fall